TypeFox/monaco-languageclient/docs/installation.md

 ## What's Next?

-Once you have Monaco Language Client installed, you're ready to:

-1. **Follow the [Getting Started Guide](./guides/getting-started.md)** for your first setup
+Once you have Monaco Language Client installed, you can hop over to the [Getting Started Guide](./guides/getting-started.md) for your first setup.